DelphiWorlds/Slumber/README.md

 ## Status

+### 26-Jun-2023

+* Removed dependency on SVGIconImageList, however the image loading is now based on [Skia v6.0.0](https://github.com/skia4delphi/skia4delphi/releases/tag/v6.0.0-beta2)
+* Pressing enter in the URL edit now sends the request
+* Added Headers to the response area

+The switch to using Skia (and no Img32 code from SVGIconImageList) means that the Windows version is now dependent on the Skia DLLs (Win32 or Win64).
+These are in the `Lib` folder.

 ### 24-Jun-2023

 * Changed header kind combo to allow custom headers
 * Added Skia search paths for macOS

-**NOTE: I am currently unable to make the images appear on macOS**.
-Any help with this would be appreciated.
+~~**NOTE: I am currently unable to make the images appear on macOS**~~ This has been fixed in the 26-Jun-2023 changes

 ### 19-Mar-2023